 - When the Caramac is half melted (mine took just over 1 minute), remove from the microwave and stir until it is all melted.

-- Drizzle the melted Caramac over the cookies.
+- Using a teaspoon, drizzle the melted Caramac over the cooled cookies.

 - Finally, leave the cookies to set.

 These Caramac Caramel Cookies will keep for 5 days in an airtight container – if they last that long 😉.

 Caramac bars and buttons are available in most supermarkets and local grocery shops.
 I know the buttons were bought from Asda.
 This IS NOT a sponsored post I just want to make sure that you can get hold of these delicious buttons to try – I take no responsibility for anyone who becomes hooked on them – they are very more-ish!!

 We always have cookies in our house.
 I start most days with a cup of tea and a cookie, if I am late eating breakfast or miss it completely (I do try not too), then I have enough energy to keep me going.
-It is nice to always have something on hand to offer visitors when they pop in.
+Also it’s always nice to have something on hand to offer visitors when they pop in.

 So, are you a Cookie Monster?
 Do you have a favourite cookie recipe?

 If you happily munched your way through this recipe for Caramac Caramel Cookies, here are a few more you might like to try:

 If you you do have any favourite cookie recipes, please share them in the comments section and I’ll give them a try!

 Reading your comments is one of the greatest pleasures of having this blog.
 Thank you for taking the time to write them and please keep them coming?
 Don’t forget to tag @sammiefeasting in on Twitter/Instagram with your makes and bakes?
 Because, you are also an inspiration to me, another great part of having this blog!